 - 1. Delay first thinning until stands have acquired a Top Height of 30 metres.
-This will allow for the maximum possible 18m clean bole to develop.
+This will allow for the maximum possible 18 m clean bole to develop.
 Thinning may occur sooner where the branch size on all crop trees has already exceeded 3.5 cm. - 2.
 Thin to the minimum density which will maintain stand basal area increment.
-This is reflected in the schedule given in Table 1.
-The preferred method of control for first thinnings up to 35m Top Height is by stem numbers.
-For taller stands and for all second thinnings, basal area is the preferred method of control. - 3.
+This is reflected in the schedule given in Table 1. - 3.
 Thin more conservatively in a second thinning in order to maintain stand basal area increment. - 4.
 Rethin before the stand has reached the maximum basal area appropriate to its Top Height but after it is possible to obtain an economic thinning. - 5.
-Thin to favour the long term production of high value products.

-6. Maintain the productive potential of the site by minimising soil damage and delaying prescribed burning for three years after thinning to give sufficient time for the breakdown of leaves in the thinning tops.
+Thin to favour the long term production of high value products. - 6.
+Maintain the productive potential of the site by minimising soil damage and delaying prescribed burning for three years after thinning to give sufficient time for the breakdown of leaves in the thinning tops.